melezhik/file/README.md

 ## content

 A file content.
 No default value.
 Optional.
+If a `content` is set then `source` parameter gets ignored.

 # Author